dissemin/dissemin/doc/sphinx/install.rst

   i.e., download the source code of Dissemin.
 You should not reuse an existing copy of the repository, otherwise it may cause errors with Vagrant later.
 - ``cd dissemin`` to go in the repository
+- If using the VirtualBox provider, run `vagrant plugin install vagrant-vbguest` to install the VirtualBox guest additions plugin for Vagrant
 - ``vagrant up --provider=your_provider`` will create the VM / container and provision the machine once
 - ``vagrant ssh`` will let you poke into the machine and access its services